 The George Washington Birthday Celebration in Alexandria

 Thousands join in the revelry for the anniversary of George Washington's birth in his adopted hometown of Alexandria.
-The city celebrates the General's birthday throughout the month of February with more than a dozen festivities, including the George Washington Birthday Parade, free admission to historic sites, popular walking tours, 18th-century dance classes, Madeira wine tastings and even the foodie-favorite "Cherry Challenge," a cherry-themed competition among local restaurants.
+The city celebrates the General's birthday throughout the month of February with a dozen festivities, including the George Washington Birthday Parade, free admission to historic sites, popular walking tours, 18th-century dance classes, chocolate and Madeira wine tastings and even the foodie-favorite "Cherry Challenge," a cherry-themed competition among local restaurants.

 The annual George Washington Birthday Parade, the largest and oldest in the country celebrating this Founding Father, winds its way through a one-mile route along the historic streets of Old Town.
 The parade includes thousands of participants such as historical, community and youth groups, bands, horses and canines.
 More events scheduled throughout the birthday weekend make it the cornerstone of a month of celebratory events.